 U.S. President Barack Obama has launched clean car standards which he said would nearly double fuel efficiency by 2025 compared with that of vehicles already on the roads.

-Comparison is not precise, but non-profit research organization the International Council on Clean Transportation said the U.S. standards equated to 93 grams of CO2 per kilometer by 2025, for ordinary cars, excluding sports utility vehicles.
+Comparison is not precise, but non-profit research organisation the International Council on Clean Transportation said the U.S. standards equated to 93 grams of CO2 per kilometre by 2025, for ordinary cars, excluding sports utility vehicles.